SELinuxProject/selinux-notebook/src/xperm_rules.md

 - [*ioctl* Operation Rules](#ioctl-operation-rules)

-There are three extended AV rules implemented from Policy version 30 with the target platform 'selinux' that expand the permission sets from a fixed 32 bits to permission sets in 256 bit increments: *allowxperm*, *dontauditxperm*, *auditallowxperm* and *neverallowxperm*.
+There are four extended AV rules implemented from Policy version 30 with the target platform 'selinux' that expand the permission sets from a fixed 32 bits to permission sets in 256 bit increments: *allowxperm*, *dontauditxperm*, *auditallowxperm* and *neverallowxperm*.